two stamps - one says global the other say local seo

 Update Your Google Business Profile

-“Near me” or “close by” type searches have grown exponentially in the last few years.
+“Near me” or “close by” type searches have grown exponentially in recent years.
 People searching online for local services and information about your business is now more prevalent than ever before.
 Having regular updates helps ensure Google can share the most accurate information with your potential customers.
 Furthermore, Keeping your Google Business listing up to date is essential to local SEO.

-You aren’t showing up in a Google search for those without a Google Profile.
+You won’t show up in a Google search for those without a Google Profile.
 And it’s completely free.
-All you need to do is verify your address with a postcard, and you are up and running.
+All you need to do is verify your address with a postcard, and you’re up and running.
 Don’t have a business location?
 No problem!
 You can hide your home address after you’ve verified it.

 A few secrets we love to share with our clients for the best local SEO success are: